PaulFr/subscription-system/README.md

 ## API Documentation

-API documentation can be found [on the public service](localhost:3001/api-docs/).
+API documentation can be found on the public service `localhost:3001/api-docs/`.
 Swagger is used for API documentation.

 ## Testing